eternapravin/emlo4-session-14-eternapravin/README.md

   - Initially the Code was tested by deploying the application using yaml configuration files using the command below:
           `kubectl apply -f .`
+  - All the pods, meant for web-server, model-server and redis should be in 'running' status, before testing the application
+  - Now, run the web-server service using the command: `minikube service web-server-service`
+  - Enable tunneling using `minikube tunnel`
+  - Apply port forwarding using the command: `kubectl port-forward service/web-server-service 30000:80 --address=0.0.0.0 -n default`